Which of the following statements best describes how the cost of ... | Study Prep in Pearson+

 1

+Step 4: Analyze the statement options provided in the problem.
+Eliminate incorrect options based on the definitions and timing of COGS calculation in both systems.

-Step 5: Recognize the key difference.
-The perpetual system provides ongoing updates to COGS with each sale, while the periodic system calculates COGS only at the end of the accounting period.
+Step 5: Identify the correct answer: 'Under the perpetual system, COGS is updated continuously with each sale, while under the periodic system, COGS is calculated at the end of the period.'
+This aligns with the operational differences between the two systems.

 Watch next